-Prof. Rufus Burton Fletcher, Jr., J.D., MBA (Ret.) of Valdosta, Georgia, was born on December 25, 1950, in Ocala, Florida, was raised in McAlpin, Florida, and later lived in Lake City and Pensacola, Florida, as well as Fullerton, California.
+Prof. Rufus Burton Fletcher, Jr., J.D., MBA of Valdosta, Georgia, was born in Ocala, Florida, on December 25, 1950.
+He was raised in McAlpin, Florida, and later lived in Lake City, Florida, Pensacola, Florida, and Fullerton, California.
 After that, he was a long-time resident of Torrance, California, before relocating to Valdosta, Georgia, in 2004.

-During his long and distinguished career, Burton has been known by several professional names and nicknames.
-While his preferred name is Burton, many have chosen such endearing names as Rufus, Burt, Fletch, Fletcher, Corporal Fletcher, Teeth (because of his big smile), Mr. Burton, Mr. Fletcher, Burton Fletcher, Esq., Counselor, Dr. Fletcher, Professor Burton, and Professor Fletcher.
+Burton has been known by several professional names and nicknames during his long and distinguished career.
+While his preferred name is Burton, many chose such endearing names as Rufus, Burt, Brother Burt, Brother Burton, Fletch, Fletcher, Corporal Fletcher, Veteran Fletcher, Teeth (because of his big smile), Mr. Fletcher, Burton Fletcher, Esq., Counselor, Dr. Burton, Dr. Fletcher, Professor Burton, and Professor Fletcher.
 He is also thrilled by the Southern tradition of addressing him as Mr. Rufus and Mr. Burton.
 He loves the congeniality of Southern culture.

-Burton has done his best to be a wonderful son to his late, beloved parents, and he is a loving brother, uncle, and great uncle.
-He has served as a notable example to his loved ones through his career and community service and is treasured by his relatives.
+Burton always did his best to be a wonderful son to his late, beloved parents, and he is a loving brother, uncle, and great-uncle to his cherished remaining family.
+He has been a notable example and inspiration to his loved ones through his career and community service and is treasured by his relatives.
 To Burton’s family, friends, neighbors, and colleagues, he is known to be a well-meaning and giving person who projects positive energy and optimism.
-Loyal to his family and friends, Burton cherishes his extended family, home, wildlife, and pets, considering the latter to be members of his family.
+Loyal to his family and friends, Burton cherishes his extended family, home, wildlife, and pets, considering the latter to be his family members.
 He enjoys sharing photos of his pet pals.

-Possessing numerous gifts and an infectious spirit for life, Burton became an award-winning student, educator, lawyer, and community leader, for which perfectionism and professionalism have been mile markers along the way in his life’s pursuits.
-His spirit is a rare combination of formal introversion mixed with personal vivaciousness, gregariousness, and bravery.
-He is a kind and honest person who possesses a vast heart while being compassionate, approachable, and generous.
+Possessing numerous gifts and an infectious spirit for life, Burton has been an award-winning student, educator, lawyer, community leader, and philanthropist for which perfectionism and professionalism have been mile markers along his life’s path.
+He is a rare combination of formal introversion mixed with personal vivaciousness, gregariousness, and bravery.
+He is a kind, empathetic person who possesses a compassionate heart that makes him approachable and generous.
 In addition to being dynamic, knowledgeable, proficient, and fair-minded, more than anything, he is ready, eager, and capable of supporting others.
-He is kind in heart and incredibly trustworthy; his word is his bond.
+He is kind in heart and incredibly honest and trustworthy; his word is his bond.
 Writing, photography, travel, community service, and politics are hobbies he enjoys in his life.

 Burton loves the Lord and shares his Christian faith by consistently striving to lend a helping hand and “never meeting a stranger.”
-He was baptized in his youth by the McAlpin Advent Christian Church; then, in later life, he is an active parishioner at Crossroads Baptist Church in Valdosta, Georgia.
-He is honored to affiliate himself with his prayer warriors, and obedient crusaders for Christ, for he loves his church family.
+He was baptized in his youth at the McAlpin Advent Christian Church.
+Later, he became an active parishioner at Crossroads Baptist Church in Valdosta, Georgia.
+Burton is honored to stand steadfast beside his prayer warriors and obedient crusaders for Christ because he loves his church family.

-Burton was reared in a hardworking farm family.
-Headquartered next to the McAlpin Advent Christian Church in Suwannee County of North Florida, his family grew a small agricultural business into a million-dollar venture.
+Burton was born into a hardworking farm family.
+Headquartered next to the McAlpin Advent Christian Church in Suwannee County of North Florida, his family grew a small agricultural business into a substantial million-dollar venture.
 The family engaged in animal and plant farming and land development.
-They raised calves, dairy cows, broilers, and hogs and grew corn, tobacco, peanuts, watermelons, hay, wheat, rye, and timber.
+They raised calves, dairy cows, broilers, quail, and hogs and grew corn, tobacco, peanuts, cane (and made syrup), watermelons, hay, wheat, rye, and timber.

-Burton commenced his education at McAlpin Elementary School and graduated from Suwannee High School in Live Oak, Florida, in 1968.
-He attended Lake City Junior College & Forest Ranger School (renamed Lake City Community College in 1969 and re-titled Florida Gateway College), graduating in 1970 with an Associate of Arts degree in Liberal Arts.
-While at Lake City Junior College & Forest Ranger School, Burton was president of the local chapter of Circle K International, sponsored by the Kiwanis Club.
-He was a Senator and President Pro Tempore of the Student Senate and the Speaker’s Bureau.
+Burton commenced his education at the McAlpin Elementary School and graduated from Suwannee High School in Live Oak, Florida, in 1968.
+He attended Lake City Junior College & Forest Ranger School (renamed Lake City Community College in 1969 and re-titled Florida Gateway College in 2009), graduating in 1970 with an Associate of Arts degree in Liberal Arts.

-After receiving an Honorable Discharge from the Marine Corps, Burton continued his education, and in 1975 received a Bachelor of Science degree in Marketing, with honors, from The University of West Florida.
+After receiving an Honorable Discharge from the U.S. Marine Corps, Burton continued his education and, in 1975, received a Bachelor of Science degree in Marketing, with honors, from The University of West Florida.
 While there, Burton served as Chancellor of Delta Sigma Pi business fraternity.

 In 1976, Burton received an MBA degree in Business Administration from The University of West Florida.
-Four years later, he received his Juris Doctor degree, with honors, from Western State University College of Law in Fullerton, California.
+He received his Juris Doctor degree with honors from Western State University College of Law in Fullerton, California, in 1980.

 During law school, Burton began his legal career as a Certified Law Clerk working for the District Attorney’s Office in Fullerton Municipal Court, a demanding role made more so by the pressures of law school.
 He taught business and law courses for Lake City Community College in Florida (now Florida Gateway College) during two summers of his law school career.

 In 1980 during his last semester of law school, Burton took the Georgia Bar Exam.
 He maintained a whole load of classes and simultaneously taught a course in Business for El Camino College.
-On his first try, Burton passed the Georgia Bar Exam, becoming the first person in his law school class to become a licensed attorney.
+Burton passed the Georgia Bar Exam on his first try, becoming the first person in his law school class to become a licensed attorney.

 Please continue reading about Burton’s life by reading “A Tribute to the Life of Prof. Burton Fletcher, Part Two.”